gfs/StreamRegex/README.md

     // No match
 }

-// Check if there is any match if (myRegex.IsMatch(reader))
+// Alternately: check if there is any match if (myRegex.IsMatch(reader))
 {
     // At least one match